totemmaker/totemmaker-docs/docs/tutorials/GettingStartedX4.md

 Function to set value of RGB LED.
 `Totem.X4.write` - function to send a command to X4 board.
 `"rgbAll"` - command to change color of all 4 RGB LED.
-For the list of all available commands look X4 module reference.
+For the list of all available commands see [RoboBoard X4 reference](/modules/04).
 `255, 255, 0, 0` - parameters setting LED brightness and color.
 Values 0-255 corresponds to 0-100%.
 The meaning is in order: Brightness, Amount of Red color, Amount of Green color, Amount of Blue color.

 > 10 | `#!arduino delay(700);`